Skip to main content

 Conclusion

-Cassandra 5.0 brings significant improvements including vector search, better JSON support, and performance enhancements.
+Cassandra 5.0 brings significant improvements including vector search, better JSON support, performance enhancements, and stronger security.
 The ecosystem continues to mature with better Kubernetes integration and managed services.

 In the next article, we’ll explore Cassandra for AI and machine learning applications.